mkristian/ruby-maven/README.md

     jgem install ruby-maven

-MRI performs much better due to the fast startup of the interpreter.
+when using ruby-maven then MRI performs much better due to the fast startup of the interpreter.

 ## build the gem and run specs